 “I don’t know if I can do this alone.”

-What you probably don’t know is that, over time, you and your fellow students start to develop amazing a close-knit bonds.
+Going on an expedition with strangers is scary and brave, but over time, you and your fellow crewmates will start to develop amazing close-knit bonds.
 The people on your course become your family and your best friends.
 You develop lifelong friendships with these people.
 You will never forget them.
 When you return home, you will also miss your Outward Bound friends and family and realize that you were never alone.

 “What about the bears?”

-While there are a handful of expeditions that take place in areas where bears might be present, your Instructors know exactly how to handle these situations.
+While there are a handful of expeditions that take place in areas where bears might be present, your Instructors are trained in how to handle these situations and will teach you what they know.
 Generally speaking, all types of wildlife, including bears, are much more afraid of you than you are of them.
-If you listen to those who are more knowledgeable and follow directions, then you have no need to worry about animals.
+By listening to your Instructors and following their guidance and direction, you’ll be skilled with the knowledge and hands-on skills to reduce the risk of attracting a bear and coming in close contact with one.

 “What if I get hurt?”